 Director of Operations

 Creativity, celebration, and education deeply resonate with Noah Massey.
 A 4th generation Bozemanite who embraces the weird hidden nuggets that make Bozeman so unique, she feels a shared history with the Emerson that brought her to be Director of Operations.
-Noah brings an exceptional sense of planning, organization, and most importantly humor to managing the public spaces and operations of this arts and culture organization.
-Noah has degrees in Studio Art and Art History, a Masters of Art from the University of Wisconsin-Madison, and is a well-known figurative painter whose pieces are rich in color and personality.
-Crowned the “Master of Mayhem” by her family, Noah can be found training as a weightlifter, wrangling two mastiff pups and a small gang of goats, and tending her gigantic garden in the Montana summer sun.
+Noah brings an exceptional sense of planning, organization, and most importantly humor to managing the public spaces and operations of the Emerson.
+She has degrees in Studio Art and Art History, a Masters of Art from the University of Wisconsin-Madison, and is a well-known figurative painter whose pieces are rich in color and personality.
+Crowned the “Master of Mayhem” by her family, Noah can be found training as a weightlifter, wrangling two mastiff pups and a small gang of goats, and tending her gigantic garden.

 Dacotah Stordahl discovered his passion for audio and visual tech as a teenager, in the Emerson’s own Crawford Theater.
 After studying at MSU’s School of Film and Photography and gaining years of behind-the-scenes experience, Dacotah has returned to the Emerson as the Theater Manager.
 His skills in studio and live audio engineering; lighting design; stage management; show control system design; and graphic design equip him to tackle almost any production project.
 Outside of the theater, Dacotah plays in a local electronic band, Best Korea; scopes out Bozeman’s underground music scene; teaches K-12 students about theater tech; and enjoys the local terrain.